carycode/krnl/README.md

 DEFAULT TIMER1 SO BEWARE OF pwm/Servo

-You can change it to timer0 and then maintain millis internal counter - see krnl.c ISR for more info
+You can change it to timer0 and then by yourself maintain millis internal counter - see krnl.c ISR for more info

 you may use timer 0 but shall be aware of a number of Arduino libraries using millis(). you can "hack" it by maintaining  millis counter - look in wiring.c for naming.
 I know it but you